olivier-2018/Robotics_software_Dev_ROS1/README.md

 ## VScode ROS debugging

-ROS extension only allows launch file debugging
+Note: ROS extension only allows "launch file" debugging

-Run & Debug > Select Launch File > ...
+step 1: go to VScode "Run & Debug" tab > Select Create Launch.json File > ...
-1 - Select "ROS" (make sure you do not have a python or cpp file open)
+1 - Select "ROS 1" (make sure you do not have a python or cpp file open)
-2 - Select "ROS: Launch"
+2 - Select "ROS 1: Launch"
 3 - Select package to be debugged
 4 - Select the launch file
 5 - Optional: In the launch.json file, set filter using "launch" to specify nodes NOT to attach the debugger to.